AntoineLep/ftx_algotrading/README.md

 for `ftx_config.py`, it comes with a template.

 > :warning: Make sure to use x20 leverage on your sub account before using this strategy (account > settings > margin)

+### listing_sniper

+A strategy to snipe a given pair listing.
+It has some internal configuration using globals to configure which amount to invest and to set up the market pair to snipe

+### best_strategy_ever

+A basic strategy for testing purposes

 ### Create your own